TBT & SPS

 SANITARY & PHYTOSANITARY MEASURES, TECHNICAL BARRIERS to TRADE AGREEMENT:

 1. WTO: The World Trade Organisation is a Global International Organisation overlooking and dealing with rules of trade between nations.
 Agreements which are multilateral in nature, negotiated, signed and ratified by nations form the core of WTO.
 With the aim of helping and guiding all matters relating to trade, the WTO acts as a forum and offers a platform to member countries for dealing with and sorting out matters pertaining to trade.
-Simplification of legal texts that abound the WTO along with putting out the fundamental principles as found in these legal documents is performed at the WTO.
+Tasks of simplifying legal texts that abound the WTO along with disseminating the fundamental principles as found in these legal documents is performed at the WTO.
 Also, keeping checks and balances to the multi lateral trading systems between member nations is an important aspect of the WTO.

 2. Under the umbrella of WTO, operate two largest areas of trade being goods and services.
 These areas have three common spheres with varying specifics which are:

 - General Agreement on Tariffs and Trade – GATT

 - General Agreement on Trade in Services – GATS

 - Agreement on Trade Related Aspects of Intellectual Property – TRIPS

 3. Of the many treaties relating to the above, two are of context that deal with the Law of Plant Variety Protection and Breeders Rights.
 They are:

 (i) Sanitary and Phyto Sanitary Measures – SPS Measures